 48 Social Media KPIs (Key Performance Indicators)

 There are a lot of things you can measure about you social media efforts.
-I have compiled a list of KPIs (key performance indicators) that you can consider for you specific activities.
-One thing to remember is to remember that you should set at least some metrics that indicate if you are turning profit.
+I have compiled a list of 48 KPIs (key performance indicators) that you can consider for you specific activities.
+One thing to remember is that you should set at least some metrics that indicate if you are turning profit.
 Otherwise you can reach your KPIs and still loose money.

 Now, before you begin be sure to set the baseline.
 Look at the set of your chosen social media KPIs and and record the current value.
 These numbers are important but the rate of change is the main indicator for most of these metrics.
 For example it’s fantastic if you get 1000 followers in a day but not so if you get them over the year.